Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Inference

-The current randomized experiment scenario guarantees that $g_0$ is known; here, we consider the case where $g_n$ is an estimate of $g_0$ based on a correctly specified parametric model.
-Given this, for an estimand defined as the value of an \textit{a priori} specified rule $d$, the IPTW estimator is guaranteed to be asymptotically linear for $\psi_{0,d}$; however, it will not be asymptotically efficient.
-Under a Donsker class assumption on the estimator $Q_n$, IPTW-DR and TMLE are guaranteed to be asymptotically linear for $\psi_{0}$ (due to $R_n$ involving a second-order term that is the product of the difference between $Q_n$ and $g_n$ for $Q_0$ and $g_0$, respectively); if $Q_n$ is a consistent estimator of $Q_0$ with a rate of convergence faster than $1/\sqrt{n}$, IPTW-DR and TMLE are asymptotically efficient.
-This is also true for CV-TMLE, except Donsker class conditions can be relaxed (in effect allowing for an overfit in the initial estimate of $Q_0$) \citep{van2015targeted}.
+Our randomized experiment scenario guarantees that $g_0$ is known, and thus $g_n$ can be a maximum likelihood estimate (MLE) of $g_0$ based on a correctly specified parametric model.
+As a result, for an estimand defined as the value of an \textit{a priori} specified rule $d$, the IPTW estimator is guaranteed to be asymptotically linear for $\psi_{0,d}$; however, this estimator will not be asymptotically efficient.

+Let $Pt = \mathbb{E}_P[t(O)]$ for a distribution $P$ and function $t$, and let $IC^*$ be the efficient influence curve.
+If $P_0\{IC^*(Q_n,g_n)-IC^*(Q,g_0)\}^2$ converges to zero in probability for a limit $Q$, possibly misspecified, and $\{IC^*(Q,g_0):Q\}$ is a $P_0$ Donsker class, such as the class of $d$ variate cadlag functions with a universal bound on the sectional variation norm, then the TMLE and IPTW-DR are asymptotically linear with an influence curve equal to $IC^*(Q,g_0)$ minus its projection onto the tangent space of the parametric model used for the MLE $g_n$.
+As a consequence, its asymptotic variance is smaller than or equal to the variance of $IC^*(Q,g_0)$, and, in particular, if $g_n$ is replaced by $g_0$, then $IC^*(Q,g_0)$ is the actual influence curve.
+Further, if $Q_n$ is consistent for $Q_0$ in the sense that $P_0\{IC(Q_n,g_0)-IC(Q_0,g_0)\}^2$ converges to zero in probability, then the TMLE and IPTW-DR estimators are also asymptotically efficient.

+The above is also true for CV-TMLE, except Donsker class conditions can now be removed (in effect allowing for an overfit in the initial estimate of $Q_0$).